Skip to Main Content

 A: Contact IT to reset your RCSI network credentials.

-Q: I have googled BMJ and tried to access it from off campus, but my subscription is not recognised.
+Q: I have googled BMJ and tried to access it off-campus, but my subscription is not recognized.
 I am sure RCSI has access to this resource.

-A: You must always start from the RCSI Library websites to be recognised as an RCSI user by any of the electronic resources when off campus.
-RCSI Library uses a proxy server to authenticate users which means accessing resources through Google will not associate your access with RCSI's subscriptions.
+A: You must always start from the RCSI Library website, to be recognized as an RCSI user by any of the electronic resources when off campus.
+RCSI Library uses a proxy server to authenticate users, which means accessing resources through Google will not associate your access with RCSI's subscriptions.
 Always access resources through the Library website and A-Z Resources

 Q: I have downloaded the UpToDate app, but access seems to have lapsed.
 How do I renew access?

-A: This is the way some publishers ensure that only authorised users can access the resources they license to us.
+A: This is how some publishers ensure that only authorized users can access the resources licensed to RCSI.

 Q: I am an alumni of RCSI.
 Do I have access to electronic resources through RCSI?